Updated: MAY 09, 2023

 - Your eyelashes should not be able to touch the lenses.
 Your aviators are too small if they sit that close to your eyes!

 - They should not be too snug on your nose.
 You should not have indents on your nose just from wearing your sunglasses for a few hours.

 - Aviators typically cover the eyebrows.
 This makes sense for sunglasses that were designed to cover the entire eye socket.
 If your aviators don’t at least partially cover your eyebrows they are probably too small.

 “Good enough for fighter pilots, good enough for us.”

 - Military spec construction, worn by US Military pilots and NASA astronauts

-- Jewelry metals like 23k Gold, double baked for durability
+- Jewelry metals like 23k Gold, double dipped in a liquid gold bath for durability

 - SkyTec™ Premium lenses, minimizes lens scratches